cmusv/pysheetgrader-core/README.md

 Rubric notes of a cell are written in YAML format.
 It consists of mandatory section called `rubric` and optional sections: `alt_cells` and `test_cases`.

+### Typsetting rubric notes: known issue with rich text and workarounds

+**Use striclty plain text for entering a rubric note.**

+Excel's cell notes support rich text, and using rich text in rubric notes will crash the rubric parsing process.
+When writing a new rubric note, by default you will enter plain YAML text, however sometimes Excel will automatically add boilerplate text in rich text to a new cell note.
+Also be careful with copy-paste: copying the rubric content from an external text editor or another spreadsheet cell and pasting it into a new rubric note may also copy any rich-text formatting.
+Here are some tips and workarounds:

+1. When a rubric note is corrupted by rich text, try coping the rubric content to a plain text editor (e.g., Sublime Text or VSCode) first, delete the faulty rubric note, create a new rubric note, then copy the content back from the plain text editor to the new rubric note.
+2. To clone a correclty typeset rubric note in an existing cell, simply copy the cell in Excel and use `Edit > Paste Special > Comments` to paste it onto the other cell.
+This paste command copies the cell note as well as comments, without copying the actual cell contents.
+3. If you add a rubric with `Right-Click > New Note`, the author, if defined, is by default typset in bold (rich text), so make sure to completely zap this rich-text part otherwise the rubric will not work.
+Deleting the author simply by backspacing here may not work, and instead the whole rubric may end up being typset in bold!

 ### Rubrics

 The `rubric` section consists of these parts: